ttscoff/niftymenu/docs/README.md

 ### Custom Wallpaper

-Use the tools menu to select your own wallpaper, or to grab a random one (optionally based on a keyword search) from Unsplash.
+Use the tools menu to select your own wallpaper, or choose a 2400×1350 (16:9) image from [Lorem Picsum](https://picsum.photos/) with optional seed (to keep the same image), blur, and grayscale.

 ### JavaScript API for automating